HSK Test in Guangzhou: The Ultimate Guide for 2023

 Here’s a chart that summarizes the test structure, time, and scoring of each HSK test level:

 Check out below for a comprehensive detail for each of the HSK test sections and items.

 – HSK 1 Test Structure

 To get a better idea of your current HSK level and how much you’ll need to study for the HSK test, it’ll be smart to take some practice tests.
 That way, you can see where your current areas of strength and weakness are and see how the test works before you take the official HSK.

 We’ve created quite a few HSK practice tests (for all six levels) on our website using real questions from past HSK exams.
-You can click here to try them out online or download and print out the paper version.
+Try them out online or download and print out the paper edition.
 They require no registration and are completely free.